Conformations and Cycloalkanes

 What happens when the nitrogen is at a bridgehead, especially in a small ring system?

-Needless to say the overlap between the lone pair on N and the carbonyl nitrogen is now extremely poor.
+Needless to say the overlap between the lone pair on N and the carbonyl carbon is now extremely poor.
 This results in a considerably weaker C-N bond, one that is very easily cleaved by moderate nucleophiles.

 In 2006 Brian Stoltz’ group at Caltech succeeded in isolating the HBF4 salt of the bridgehead amide above.
 Short and interesting paper.